Collectics Variety

 Richton International Corporation of New York purchased Coro in 1957 and continued production at the Providence factory into the 1970s.
 They were not well positioned in their manufacturing capabilities to produce the bead styles worn in the 1960s or the simpler goldtone jewelry produced in the 1970s by companies such as Monet and Asian manufacturers.
 Coro ceased ongoing operations in the U. S. in 1979 and continued producing jewelry in Canada until the mid 1990s.

 Ever been fooled by a fake or a seller that didn't deliver the goods as described?
-At Collectics, we authenticate and stand behind everything we sell, at prices "30% below your local antique shop" according to Collectibles Guide 2008.
+At Collectics, we authenticate and stand behind everything we sell, at prices "30% below your local antique shop" according to Collectibles Guide 2010.
 Please browse our main Antiques & Collectibles Mall to find a treat for yourself or a great gift for others, all with free shipping.
-Thanks!
+Thanks for visiting and shopping at Collectics!

-Buy or consign period Coro, Haskell, Eisenberg, Monet, Weiss, Trifari, Hobé, Schiaparelli, Boucher, Bogoff, Carnegie, Rosenstein, Cini, Ciner, Renoir, Florenza, Hollycraft, Hagler, Kramer, Krementz, Freirich, Staret, Carolee, and more on the Collectics Vintage Jewelry, Accessories, Bakelite & Lucite, and Higher End Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!
+Buy or consign period Coro, Haskell, Eisenberg, Monet, Weiss, Trifari, Hobé, Schiaparelli, Boucher, Bogoff, Carnegie, Rosenstein, Cini, Ciner, Renoir, Florenza, Hollycraft, Hagler, Kramer, Krementz, Freirich, Staret, Carolee, and more on the Collectics Vintage Jewelry, Accessories, Bakelite & Lucite, and Fine Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!

 cover Collectics Antiques & Collectibles Collector Bookstore